lhelms2/howto_rtd/docs/source/style.rst

     - The complex requirements surrounding sensitive data are managed by NCSA experts.

-- Use imperative mood and talk to the user in the second person.
+- Write in the imperative mood and talk to the user in the second person.

   - Example: